oracle/db-sharding/docker-based-sharding-deployment/README.md

       PWD.key:                  Specify password key file to decrypt the encrypted password file and read the password
       OP_TYPE:                  Specify the operation type.
 For GSM it has to be set to gsm.
       DOMAIN:                   Domain of the container.
+      MASTER_GSM:               Set value to "TRUE" if you want the GSM to be a master GSM.
+Otherwise, do not set it.

     Optional Parameters:
       SAMPLE_SCHEMA:            Specify a value to "DEPLOY" if you want to deploy sample app schema in catalog DB during GSM setup.